Amine-Ounissi/Amine-Ounissi/README.md

 **Talking about Personal Stuff:**

-- 🔭 **I’m currently working on a complete CI/CD pipeline project for a microservice application using Jenkins, Docker, Nexus and AKS Cluster; **
+- 🔭 **I’m currently working on a complete CI/CD pipeline project for a microservice application using Jenkins, Docker, Nexus and AKS Cluster**
 - 👯 **I’m looking for an End-of-Studies Internship for 4-6 months**
 - 🤔 **My interests are with Coding,scripting and very passionate about Open Source technologies**
 - 💼 **I’m pursuing a Bachelor's degree in Software Engineering**